Good CAT Score: 2025 Requirements by Job Level

 Myth: "A perfect score guarantees the job"

-Reality: CCAT is one factor among many.
+Reality: CAT is one factor among many.
 Strong scores open doors, but other qualifications matter too.

 Myth: "You can't improve your cognitive ability"